 Smuggling drugs and people: Local native pleads to bringing Honduran workers, 52 pounds of cocaine into U.S.

 Dec.
-8—A former Middle Taylor Township man admitted in federal court this week to heading a conspiracy to smuggle 52 pounds of cocaine and 23 Honduran migrants into the United States.
+9—A former Middle Taylor Township man admitted in federal court this week to heading a conspiracy to smuggle 52 pounds of cocaine and 23 Honduran migrants into the United States.

 Carl Allison, 47, was originally indicted in 2022 after his boat, the "M/V Pop," was found adrift without fuel in the Gulf of Mexico, federal court documents show.

-Prosecutors said the undocumented Hondurans and 24 kilograms of cocaine were concealed inside the boat as part of a conspiracy that Allison and several co-conspirators used to supply workers for companies associated with Allison.
+Prosecutors said the undocumented Hondurans and the cocaine were concealed inside the boat as part of a conspiracy that Allison and several co- conspirators used to supply workers for companies associated with Allison.

 "The migrants each paid up to $20,000 to Allison or his co-conspirators to be smuggled into the United States," federal Department of Justice officials wrote in a release to media.
 "Allison and his co-conspirators placed them in factories and other businesses knowing that the migrants lacked authorization to enter, remain, or work in the United States."